1.2.2023

 We organize many target group-specific events: from customer to employer branding events, everything is represented in the program.
 "Networking" and "exchange" are two elements that are particularly important to us.
 We are also very happy to open our offices to create a place for this exchange.

-During the pandemic, of course, we switched to online events.
+During the pandemic, we naturally switched to online events.

-When did you realize that female empowerment was a topic that was relevant to your company?
+When did you realize that female empowerment is a topic that is relevant for your company?

-As an IT project house, this is a topic that is generally very relevant for us.
-We have our own diversity team that drives initiatives forward, and diversity is also anchored in our jointly designed vision.
+As an IT project house, this is a topic that is generally very relevant to us.
+We have our own diversity team that drives initiatives forward, and diversity is also anchored in our shared vision.

 As a company, we focus on topics such as innovation and excellence and want to make our customers and ourselves happy in the process.
-Sustainability and the community idea are important components of our corporate culture.
+Sustainability and the idea of community are important components of our corporate culture.

 Female empowerment